bhuvan21/SenseBorg/README.md

 A modular platform for human sensory adaptation via haptic feedback.

 ## Introduction
 Sensory adaptation (in humans) is the process of the sensory system changing its relative sensitivity to sensory stimuli.
 An easy example of this is getting used to a cold pool after spending time in it.
 Sensory adaptation can occur on higher levels, such as after-effects in the vision system, from colors to facial attributes.
 Sensory adaptation can also result in the learning of new sensorimotor contingencies, or in simpler words "learning a new sense".
 Finally sensory adaptation can even occur in response to artificial stimuli.
 These are the scientific principles one which this project operates.
-For a more detailed writeup on this project, please check out the wiki.
+For a some more detailed information, please check out the wiki, and a full write up is in the works.

 ## The Project